sudomesh/sudowrt-flash/README.md

 # sudowrt-flash

-This repository contains a script for flashing routers with the [sudowrt](https://github.com/sudomesh/sudowrt-firmware):
+This repository contains a script for flashing routers with the [sudowrt](https://github.com/sudomesh/sudowrt-firmware) firmware:

-* flash_router.sh: Flashes your router with OpenWRT
+* flash_router.sh: Flashes your router with sudoWRT, based on OpenWRT

 We plan to run this script on our build server in order to flash routers efficiently.
 I is also an expedient way for developers to get started quickly, over the manual process [documented on our wiki](https://sudoroom.org/wiki/Mesh/Firmware/Flash)